 At birth, no differences in BCG-specific T-cell proliferation or functionality are seen between HIV-exposed, uninfected and unexposed infants (40).
 However, there are differences in the frequencies of some T-cell subsets, some of which correlate between mother-infant pairs, with the strongest associations between HIV-infected, M.tb sensitized mothers and their infants (40).
-This supports the idea that HIV-exposed uninfected infants are able to mount just as robust a response to BCG vaccine as unexposed infants, but that the immune system may be primed by antenatal exposure to maternal HIV and M.tb (40).
+Secretion of TNF- and IFN- in response to BCG antigens was increased at birth in HIV-exposed uninfected infants compared to HIV-unexposed infants, but only when their mothers had evidence of latent tuberculosis infection (40).
+These findings support the idea that HIV-exposed uninfected infants are able to mount just as robust a response to BCG vaccine as unexposed infants, but that the immune system may be primed by antenatal exposure to maternal HIV and tuberculosis infection (40).

-In response to pertussis vaccine, there were no significant differences in T-cell proliferation at 14 weeks in HIV-exposed, uninfected and unexposed infants, but HIV-exposed infants showed reduced polyfunctionality in CD4 and CD8 responses (42).
-Tetanus vaccine specific T-cell responses showed no differences at 3 months, but at 12 months HIV-exposed uninfected infants had reduced polyfunctionality, and a lower proportion of effector memory T-cells compared to HIV uninfected infants (43).
+Two studies have investigated the cellular response to other vaccine antigens in HIV-exposed, uninfected infants compared to unexposed infants.
+In response to pertussis vaccine, one study found no significant differences in T-cell proliferation at 14 weeks in HIV-exposed, uninfected and unexposed infants, but HIV-exposed infants showed reduced polyfunctionality in CD4 and CD8 responses (42).
+Similarly, tetanus vaccine specific T-cell responses showed no differences at 3 months, but at 12 months HIV-exposed uninfected infants had reduced polyfunctionality, and a lower proportion of effector memory T-cells compared to HIV uninfected infants (43).

-The same pattern of changes as for pertussis was seen in response to stimulation with staphylococcal enterotoxin B (SEB), even after adjusting for differences in birthweight, breastfeeding and gestational age (42).
+A similar pattern was seen in response to stimulation with staphylococcal enterotoxin B (SEB) in one study, even after adjusting for differences in birthweight, breastfeeding and gestational age (42).
 However another study found that cytokine production and polyfunctionality were increased overall at 3 months but reduced at 12 months (43).

 Mechanisms of altered vaccine responses in HIV-exposed, uninfected infants

 HIV-exposed, uninfected infants are exposed to antenatal factors that might affect both their antibody and T-cell responses to vaccines.
-There is compelling evidence that in mothers with HIV less IgG is transferred across the placenta, resulting in lower pre-vaccination levels of IgG specific to several vaccines (8-10,29,37).
-Multivariate analysis shows that maternal HIV infection is associated with the concentration of IgG vaccine response to Hib, pertussis, PCVtetanus and OPV vaccines in exposed, uninfected infants (25,29).
-This is likely to be a result of lower vaccine-specific antibody levels in HIV-infected mothers, which correlate with CD4 count (29), and placental dysfunction resulting in reduced transfer of antibody (8,9,29,37).
+There is compelling evidence that in mothers with HIV infection, less IgG is transferred across the placenta than in HIV-uninfected mothers, resulting in lower pre-vaccination levels of IgG specific to several vaccines (8-10,29,37).
+Results from analysis adjusting for maternal age, gravidity and socioeconomic status show that maternal HIV infection is associated with the concentration of specific IgG following Hib, pertussis, PCV and tetanus vaccines in exposed, uninfected infants (26,29).
+In this study, mothers received ART during and after pregnancy, infants received zidovudine for the first month after birth, and no HIV-exposed, uninfected infants were exclusively breastfed.
+This finding is likely to be a result of lower vaccine-specific antibody levels in HIV-infected mothers, which correlate with CD4 count (29), and placental dysfunction resulting in reduced placental transfer of antibody (8,9,29,37).
 Maternally-derived antibody present in infants pre-vaccination may inhibit the infants’ own IgG responses, leading to the observation that infants with the highest pre-vaccine levels of antibody had the lowest fold increase following vaccination (29).
 Although the mechanisms for this are incompletely understood in humans, animal models have shown that this inhibition is mediated by maternally-derived antibody binding to vaccine antigens, which then form cross-linkage between the B cell receptor (which binds vaccine antigen) and the FcγIIB receptor (which recognises the Fc portion of IgG).
 This results in inhibitory signals, reduced proliferation of B cells and decreased secretion of vaccine-specific IgG (44,45).